-myState, MSU's web portal, offers single sign-on access to systems and services such as Banner, Canvas, eForms, and information security training. myState is available at my.msstate.edu or through the myState link located in the upper right portion of the MSU home page, msstate.edu.
+myState, MSU's web portal, offers single sign-on access to systems and services such as Banner, Canvas, and eForms. myState is available at my.msstate.edu or through the myState link located in the upper right portion of the MSU home page, msstate.edu.